Logo

 Bob Menendez attended Union Hill High School, where his speech teacher, Gail Harper, helped him develop as a public speaker.

-Bob Menendez went on to become the first in his family to go to college, attending Saint Peter's College in Jersey City, where he became a member of the Lambda Theta Phi fraternity.
+Bob Menendez became the first in his family to go to college, attending Saint Peter's College in Jersey City, where he was a member of the Lambda Theta Phi fraternity.

-Bob Menendez served as mayor until 1992 and in November 1987 was elected to represent the state's 33rd district in General Assembly.
+In November 1987, Bob Menendez was elected to represent New Jersey's 33rd district in the General Assembly.

-Bob Menendez continued to hold both offices until March 1991, when he moved from the Assembly to the New Jersey Senate upon winning the special election called following the death of Christopher Jackman.
+Bob Menendez held both offices until March 1991, when he moved from the Assembly to the New Jersey Senate upon winning the special election following the death of Christopher Jackman.

 Bob Menendez defeated New Jersey Superior Court Judge Fred J Theemling Jr.